annakosovskaya/formality_classifier/README.md

 - Strip HTML tags;

-- Normalize whitespace by removing extra spaces and tabs (formal texts usually avoid such inconsistencies, but we don't want it to be a clue for classification)
+- Normalize whitespace by removing extra spaces and tabs (formal texts usually avoid such inconsistencies, but I don't want it to be a clue for classification)

 - Limit repeated characters, e.g.: "aaaaaaaaaaa" → "aaaa", "!!!!!!!!!!!!" → "!!!!!"
 It will not change the formality (formal texts still may have a maximum of three repeated characters).